 Even if we believe that a government that once arrested the CEO of a media house over an online story (and a journalist for refusing to disclose their source) cares about freedom of speech, the sentence is not an attack on free speech.
 It is punishment for criminal intent and conduct.

-There is no way to know what the President will do under the circumstances, with people he sits with in Cabinet asking him to overrule the court.
-But going by his track record of reassigning ministers caught in scandals to the Presidency, he might just fall for the trap of the gods and pardon the Three.
+There is no way to know what the President will do under the circumstances, with people in Cabinet asking him to overrule the court.
+But going by his track record of reassigning ministers caught in scandals to the Presidency, he might just fall into the trap of the gods and pardon the Three.
 I hope he does not.
 Any attempt to interfere with the court’s judgement will undermine its independence and authority, and no Ghanaian would trust and accept the finality of the court’s decisions after that.

 Whatever happens, these calls are destructive and pernicious.
-They have the potential to entrench impunity, and create a culture of fear and legal instability that will undermine our fragile democracy.
+They have the potential to entrench impunity and create a culture of fear and legal instability that will undermine our fragile democracy.
 The NDC has a history with judges in Ghana: 30 years ago, three judges were kidnapped and killed by agents of the PNDC; the military government that would later birth the NDC.
 Given that particular history and context, is a presidential pardon for people who threatened death of judges really the best ask?

 All of this is bad for our democracy and stability.
-The very issue the Montie 3 were talking about in the first place – the credibility of the voters register – is still in contention.
+The very issue the Montie 3 were talking about in the first place – the credibility of the voter’s register – is still in contention.
 Should we end up with another case of alleged vote rigging, who do we plan to consult: our village gods?

-Then again, perhaps this is the strategy of the very same gods to take down Mahama and the NDC administration, and save us all from further doom.
+Then again, perhaps this is the strategy of the very same gods to take down Mahama and the NDC administration and save us all from further doom.